 As you’re exploring houses to buy, your agent will also guide the way for creating a deal when you have actually discovered the right one, consisting of price, conditions and other expectations.
 The agent will then call the seller’s agent to submit the deal and be in touch with you as negotiations occur.
 You make all final decisions regarding cost and whether to accept a counteroffer, counter that or leave.

 As soon as you go under contract, your agent will assist you navigate the steps causing the closing date, including scheduling a home examination, dealing with the title insurance company and answering concerns from the loan provider to ensure you get to the closing table.

 What Are Closing Costs?

-How do property agents earn money?
+How do real estate representatives earn money?